Lost-Empire-Entertainment/Elypso-engine/README.md

 # Elypso engine

 Elypso Engine is a game development engine that is made with OpenGL, C++ 20 and [several libraries](https://github.com/Lost-Empire-Entertainment/Elypso-engine/blob/main/LIBRARIES.md) and it is primarily aimed for Windows 10 and 11.
+Linux support is coming very soon and this README file will be updated accordingly once Linux support is confirmed to be working.

 The engine is currently in the Alpha stage and has finished all of its Prototype versions.
 - Elypso Engine beta release date is aimed for spring 2025.